zarf-dev/zarf/examples/big-bang-umbrella/README.md

 1. Use a browser to visit the various services, available at https://*.bigbang.dev:9443
 1. When you're done, run `exit` to leave the VM then `make vm-destroy` to bring everything down

+## Notes

-NOTE: If you are not running in a Vagrant box created with the Vagrantfile in ./examples you will have to run `sysctl -w vm.max_map_count=262144` to get ElasticSearch to start correctly.
+- If you are not running in a Vagrant box created with the Vagrantfile in ./examples you will have to run `sysctl -w vm.max_map_count=262144` to get ElasticSearch to start correctly.
+- If you want to turn off certain services to help the package run on smaller machines go into `template/bigbang/values.yaml` and change `enabled: true` to `enabled: false` for each service you want to disable.

 ## Services